fsi-open/datasource/doc/en/drivers/doctrine.md

 ## Advanced use with QueryBuilder ##

-If you want to have conditions to fields from joined entities, or you build very sophisticated query, remember to add field mapping to all of fields, otherwise they will try do refer to main entity alias.
+If you want to have conditions to fields from joined entities, or you build very sophisticated query, remember to add field mapping to all of fields, otherwise they will try do refer to root entity alias.

 ``` php
 <?php